ronascentes/tsql-coding-patterns/README.md

 A collection of amazing coding patterns in no particular order.

 ## Check before proceding
-Explicity validation to ensure the object, variable or component is in the expected state.
+Explicit validation to ensure the object, variable or component is in the expected state.

 ### Check if a object exists
 You might want to check if a object already exist before creating it.
 You can use this patterns for table, procedures or any object in the database.